omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 manager (if you go for Python 3, replace `pip` with `pip3` in the commands below):

     sudo pip install ipython jupyter
     sudo pip install numpy pandas matplotlib
     sudo pip install scipy pivottablejs

+As packages continually evolve, there might be incompatibilities between versions.
+We used the following versions when writing this tutorial:
+Pandas 0.20.2, NumPy 1.12.1, SciPy 0.19.1, Matplotlib 1.5.1, PivotTable.js 0.8.0.
+An easy way to determine which versions you have installed is using the `pip list` command.

 3. Getting your simulation results into Python